jagnani73/matic-docs/docs/maintain/validate/kb/known-issues.md

 curl localhost:26657/net_info? | jq .result.n_peers
 ```

-If there aren’t any peers, check whether the seeds or persistent peers are rightly set on Heimdall and ensure port 26656 is all open.
+If there aren’t any peers, check whether the **seeds or persistent peers are rightly set on Heimdall** and **ensure Port 26656 is all open**.

-**Heimdall**

 **Reset Heimdall**